Undergraduate course

 Courses included

-As an oral health therapist, you will work closely with dental practitioners to provide a range of preventive and restorative procedures like cleaning, scaling, polishing and x-rays, restorations and primary extractions.
-The Bachelor of Oral Health Therapy program at the University of Newcastle is the only one in NSW that provides dual qualifications in dental hygiene and dental therapy, with adult scope of practice, qualifying you to treat both children and adults.
+As an oral health therapist, you will work closely with dental practitioners to provide a range of preventive and restorative procedures like cleaning, scaling, polishing and x-rays, restorations, and simple extractions.
+The Bachelor of Oral Health Therapy program at the University of Newcastle is the only program in NSW that provides dual qualifications in dental hygiene and dental therapy, with adult scope of practice, qualifying you to treat both children and adults.
 Use these unique skills to make a real difference and shape a healthier future for Australia.

 Students should be aware that they may be required to undertake clinical placement and/or classes outside normal semester dates.

-Students enrolling in this degree are required to obtain a WorkCover-approved Provide First Aid Certificate and Infection Control Certificate in years 1, 2 and 3 of the program.
+Students enrolling in this degree are required to obtain a WorkCover-approved, Provide First Aid Certificate and Infection Control Certificate in years one, two and three of the program.

 The award of this degree depends on the student satisfactorily completing and passing all academic and clinical components within the maximum time allowed.